 - Tour guides with good knowledge and English, Spanish language proficiency.

-The tourists are advised to have good quality footwear with them to have a comfortable walk around the tour sites.
-Don’t forget to bring water and sunscreen as both of these will be needed a lot.
-During the wet season there is always a handsome chance of downpour so don’t forget to grab an umbrella and raincoat to avoid any kind of discomfort.
-Our time will try their level best to provide you with the best touring experience by exercising their knowledge and experience.
+We advise our tourists to bring good quality footwear and comfortable wearables.
+Don’t forget to bring water and sunscreen while both of these will be needed a lot.
+During the wet season there is always a handsome chance of downpour therefore bring umbrella and raincoat to avoid discomfort.